 Our Mesa County 4-H youth are involved in a wide variety of programs and activities.
 We’re proud of their involvement and thank the many adult volunteers and their families who help them succeed!
 Youths from 5-18 years old can join.
-If you would like to learn more about the Mesa County 4-H Program call Ryan Hudson at 970-244-1837 or click below for more info.
+If you would like to learn more about the Mesa County 4-H Program call Brice Grant at 970-244-1837 or click below for more info.

 I pledge my head to clearer thinking, my heart to greater loyalty, my hands to larger service and my health to better living for my club, my community, my country and my world.